Montréal-based BrainBox AI revealed this week it has raised $24 million USD in Series A capital.

 The startup is planning to raise the “top-up,” or extension, from new investors on the same terms and valuation as its recently raised round.
 A venture capitalist that spoke to BetaKit on background called it uncommon for a company to raise additional Series A capital so quickly after closing the round.
 They noted it can happen in some circumstances, such as a new investor wanting to join as the round is about to close, or an investor not being ready to close with the overall round, but still looking to take part.

 BrainBox AI told BetaKit, “this decision to announce the initial lump sum was made in tandem with our current investors.”

-The startup’s total funding to date sits at around $52 million, with BrainBox AI having announced a $12 million CAD “pre-Series A round” in early 2020.
-Esplanade Ventures and Desjardins Capital also took part in that round.
+The startup’s previous funding includes a $12 million CAD “pre-Series A round” in early 2020, which Esplanade Ventures and Desjardins Capital also took part in.
 BrainBox AI told BetaKit it added $8 million to that round in November 2020.
-It’s total funding also includes around $8 million in seed capital, according to the company.
+Its total funding also includes around $8 million in seed capital, according to the company.

 Founded by Jean-Simon Venne in 2017, BrainBox is leveraging artificial intelligence to reduce the energy consumption of HVAC systems in commercial buildings.
 BrainBox’s solution uses deep learning, cloud-based computing and autonomous decision making to predict a building’s thermal load, which then enables the HVAC system to operate autonomously.

 The company says this allows HVAC systems to see significant energy and cost savings, a reduction in a building’s carbon footprint, and increased occupant comfort, within a three-month timeframe.